 Panthera's marketable securities are valued as Level 1 investments and are recorded at fair value.
 Unrealized holding gains and losses on marketable securities are excluded from the operating indicator and are reported as a separate component of net assets without donor restrictions as nonoperating items until realized.
-Realized gains and losses from the sale of securities are determined on a first-in, first-out basis and recognized in operating income.
-A decline in the market value of any securities below cost deemed to be other than temporary results in an impairment to reduce the carrying amount to fair value and is treated as a realized loss at time of other than temporary impairment.
+Realized gains and losses from the sale of securities are determined on a first-in, first-out basis and recognized as other income within the operating income section of the consolidated statements of activities and changes in net assets.
+A decline in the fair value of any securities below cost deemed to be other than temporary results in an impairment to reduce the carrying amount to fair value and is treated as a realized loss at time of other than temporary impairment.
 To determine if an impairment is other than temporary, Panthera considers all available information relevant to the collectability of the security, including past events, current conditions and reasonable and supportable forecasts when developing estimates of cash flows expected to be collected.